BFDFAppliedMath/CoMIT/README.md

 ## Installation

-If you are in the same directory as the source (.tar.gz) file, you can install CoMIT like so:
+#### From Source

+You can install CoMIT like so, where “path” is the path to the source (.tar.gz) file:

 ``` r
 install.packages("CoMIT_1.0.0.tar.gz", repos = NULL, type = "source")